NYPD officer released from hospital after Staten Island shooting

 Officers responded to a domestic violence call on Prince Street in Clifton and attempted to arrest 39-year-old Gregory Edwards, but he resisted.

 Police deployed a Taser, hitting the Edwards' back.
-He then pulled out a gun and fired two shots, and one Officer Vanessa Medina in the wrist.
+He then pulled out a gun and fired two shots, and one Officer Venesa Medina in the wrist.

 One of the officers fired three shots, killing Edwards.